 The Japanese have a wonderful system for paying bus journey fares.
 Passengers take a numbered ticket on boarding that shows which stop they got in at.
-They can then see the current fare for their ticket from a display screen at the front of the vehicle, similar to what you might see in a Taxi, though with individual numbered fares for the different tickets.
+They can then see the current fare for their ticket from a display screen at the front of the vehicle, similar to what you might see in a taxi, though with individual numbered fares for the different tickets.
 When the time comes to disembark, it is simply a matter of placing your ticket and the right amount of change into the machine beside the driver.
-Should you not have correct change there is no problem, as a change machine is fitted nearby.
-Why can't all bus systems work this way?
+Those without correct change are catered for by a conveniently accessible change machine.
+It's a shame that bus systems worldwide don't work the same way.

 28th August 2005

 On arrival at Greenland we were immediately recognised as foreigners.
 Our height would have been a dead giveaway even without our caucasian appearance; we were the only people over 5'4" in sight anywhere.
 This proved to be a blessing; the helpful cashier was ready with English versions of the park map and a laminated card with all the available ticket prices in a language we could actually read.
 The unlimited ride wristbands set us back the princely sum of ¥4700 apiece.